SentientClee/nvim/README.md

 Generally you can run `:checkhealth mason` to see what's missing and install it.
 You can also try to install the tool manuall in `:Mason` and see the error messages to rectify.

-You will also need to install a font with icons so that you can see icons in Neovim.
-Instructions [here](https://medium.com/@almatins/install-nerdfont-or-any-fonts-using-the-command-line-in-debian-or-other-linux-f3067918a88c).
+You will also need to install a font with icons so that you can see [web-devicons](https://github.com/nvim-tree/nvim-web-devicons?tab=readme-ov-file) in Neovim.
+Instructions for Ubuntu [here](https://medium.com/@almatins/install-nerdfont-or-any-fonts-using-the-command-line-in-debian-or-other-linux-f3067918a88c).

 ## Notes